Join 100,000+ using Download Monitor to

 Selling software online vs. selling a SaaS solution

-Setting up a software business broadly means creating a downloadable software that users download to use locally on their systems or applications, or launching a SaaS solution that users access via the cloud.
+Generally speaking, setting up a software business means creating a downloadable software that users download to use locally on their systems or applications, or launching a SaaS solution that users access via the cloud.

 Of these, creating downloadable software is the best way to break into the software industry, as it’s pretty straightforward to launch.
 Here, you can write your app on your notepad and put it up for sale on your website.
 Your users can download it to install on their systems.

 You don’t need to build a complex cloud tech ecosystem.
-All you’re required to do is release updates from time to time so that your software app stays compatible with your users’ systems – and new features, of course.
+All you have to do is periodically release updates so that your software app can stay compatible with your users’ systems — and new features, of course.

-Downloadable software products are usually built for a particular platform — Mac, Windows, Linux, Android, or iOS, to name some.
+Downloadable software products are usually built for a particular platform, such as Mac, Windows, Linux, Android, or iOS, to name a few.
 Consider a VPN for Mac as an example.
 Downloadable software is also often built on top of an app — for example, a plugin for WordPress.

-If you launch a downloadable software business, you’ll typically charge your users a one-time fee for the initial download and a monthly payment toward receiving support, updates, and newer features.
+If you launch a downloadable software business, you’ll typically charge your users a one-time fee for the initial download and a monthly payment for receiving support, updates, and newer features.

 A SaaS business, in contrast, needs you to build a complex — and an often expensive — app infrastructure.
 You need to ensure that your software works well in the cloud and that all the downloadable apps you offer stay in sync at all times, even if you provide offline access.
 In this business model, you charge a flat monthly, quarterly, or annual fee.

-This guide focuses on downloadable software products.
-So let’s see three key steps to successfully selling software online.
+Now, let’s focus on the three key steps to successfully selling software online.

-Ex-Apple engineer turned indie developer, Rony Fadel, built an email client for Mac for the Zoho solution enabling users to access multiple accounts.
+Ex-Apple engineer turned indie developer, Rony Fadel, built an email client for Mac for the Zoho solution.
+This enabled users to access multiple accounts.
 (Fedel’s product, Mailbox for Zoho, is a good case study, by the way.)